How to Start A Distribution Business 101

 Fulfillment is an important aspect of the digital sales journey.
 The state in which the product gets delivered will reflect heavily on the company as impressions are made.

-Therefore, prompt and dependable fulfilment services are necessary to improve digital sales as word of mouth spreads about your products and service.
+Therefore, prompt and dependable fulfilment services are necessary.
+This will improve digital sales as word of mouth spreads about your products and service.
 Always seek to underpromise and overdeliver.

 6.7.
 Improve the Buyer Checkout Journey